gpkash/5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Deities/Tyr/Hammers of Grimjaw.md

 ## Membership

-Members of the Grimjaws are sponsored by existing members from the ranks of only two orders of Tyr, the [[Knights of Holy Judgment]] and the [[Knights of the Merciful Sword]].
+Members of the Grimjaws are sponsored by existing members from the ranks of only two orders of Tyr, the [[Knights of Holy Judgment]] and the [[5eOSRD/Worlds/Forgotten Realms/Prime Material Plane/Realmspace/Deities/Tyr/Knights of the Merciful Sword]].

 ### Vision